go-jet/jet/tests/Readme.md

 # Note that on the first run this command might take a couple of minutes.
 make setup

-# When databases are ready, we can generate sql builder and model types needed to compile the tests.
+# When databases are ready, we can generate sql builder and model types for each of the test databases
-make jet-gen
+make jet-gen-all
 ```

 Then we can run the tests the usual way: